-Forty five pence per tin; three and a half tins per week, or seven per fortnight, seven that is per girocheque: three pounds and fifteen pence; as a percentage of one hundred and twenty seven pounds and sixty four pence, two - to three decimal places - point four six eight.
-Remarkable, thought Daddy, fitting the raincover to Babbys buggy, the purrings of puss cost us all even digits.
+Forty five pence per tin; three and a half tins per week, or seven per fortnight, seven that is per girocheque: three pounds and 15 pence; as a percentage of 127 pounds and 64 pence, two—to three decimal places—point four six eight.
+Remarkable, thought Daddy, fitting the raincover to Babby's buggy, the purrings of puss cost us all even digits.

 The deportation of anti-Soviet elements from the Baltic States is a task of great political importance.
 Its successful execution depends upon the extent to which the county triumvirates and operative headquarters are capable of carefully working out a plan for carrying out the operations and of foreseeing in advance all indispensable factors.
 Moreover, the basic premise is that the operations should be conducted without provoking undue attention, noise and panic, so as not to permit any demonstrations or other excesses, not only by the deportees, but also by a certain part of the population inimically inclined toward the Soviet administration.

 —NKVD Secret Order No. 001223, "Deportation of Anti-Soviet Elements from Lithuania, Latvia and Estonia," 1941.